Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \subsection{Typing Milner's Cyclic Scheduler}

-Here we show that our specification of Milner's cyclic scheduler from Section~\ref{ss:milner} is typable in APCP, and thus deadlock-free (cf.\ Theorem~\ref{t:dlFree}).
-Let us recall the process definitions of the leader and followers, omitting braces `$\{\ldots\}$' for branches with one option:

-Figure~\ref{f:leader} gives the typing derivation of $A_1$, omitting processes from judgments, with the following priority requirements:
+Here we show that our specification of Milner's cyclic scheduler from \Cref{s:APCP:milner} is typable in \APCP, and thus deadlock free (cf.\ \Cref{t:APCP:df}).
+Let us recall the process definitions of the leader and followers, omitting braces `$\{\ldots\}$' for branches with one option: \cyclicAsyncMilnerScheds \Cref{f:APCP:milnerLeader} gives the typing derivation of $A_1$, omitting processes from judgments, with the following priority requirements:

 Each process $A_{i+1}$ for $0 \leq i < n$---thus including the leader---is typable as follows, assuming \cChan{$c_i$} is \cChan{$c_n$} for $i=0$:

 Note how, for each $1 \leq i \leq n$, the types for \cChan{$c_i$} and \dChan{$d_i$} are duals and are thus assigned equal priorities.